emilyb7/FAC-devops-workshop/README.md

 - Fix your tests!
 - Add a new test for an Express app, and make it pass

-Tip: I created the `test:quiet` command to run as part of the pre-commit hook, so that my terminal doesn't fill up with output from my tests.
+Tip: I created the `test:quiet` command to run as part of the pre-commit hook, so that my terminal doesn't fill up with output from my tests each time I commit.

 ### Step 6: Deployment